kev0960/ModooCode/md/inst/cpuid.md

 |14H|EAX Bits 02 - 00: Number of configurable Address Ranges for filtering.Bits 15 - 03: Reserved.Bits 31 - 16: Bitmap of supported MTC period encodings.\newline{}EBX Bits 15 - 00: Bitmap of supported Cycle Threshold value encodings.Bit 31 - 16: Bitmap of supported Configurable PSB frequency encodings.\newline{}ECX Bits 31 - 00: Reserved.\newline{}EDX  Bits 31 - 00: Reserved.|
 ||Time Stamp Counter and Nominal Core Crystal Clock Information Leaf |
 |15H|###     NOTES:
-\newline{}\newline{}If EBX[31:0] is 0, the TSC/"core crystal clock" ratio is not enumerated.\newline{}     EBX[31:0]/EAX[31:0] indicates the ratio of the TSC frequency and the core crystal clock frequency.\newline{}     If ECX is 0, the nominal core crystal clock frequency is not enumerated.\newline{}     "TSC frequency" = "core crystal clock frequency" * EBX/EAX.\newline{}     The core crystal clock may differ from the reference clock, bus clock, or core clock frequencies.\newline{}EAX Bits 31 - 00: An unsigned integer which is the denominator of the TSC/"core crystal clock" ratio.\newline{}EBX Bits 31 - 00: An unsigned integer which is the numerator of the TSC/"core crystal clock" ratio.\newline{}ECX Bits 31 - 00: An unsigned integer which is the nominal frequency of the core crystal clock in Hz.\newline{}EDX Bits 31 - 00: Reserved = 0.|
+\newline{}\newline{}If EBX[31:0] is 0, the TSC/"core crystal clock" ratio is not enumerated.\newline{}     EBX[31:0]/EAX[31:0] indicates the ratio of the TSC frequency and the core crystal clock frequency.\newline{}     If ECX is 0, the nominal core crystal clock frequency is not enumerated.\newline{}     "TSC frequency" = "core crystal clock frequency" \htmlonly{*} EBX/EAX.\newline{}     The core crystal clock may differ from the reference clock, bus clock, or core clock frequencies.\newline{}EAX Bits 31 - 00: An unsigned integer which is the denominator of the TSC/"core crystal clock" ratio.\newline{}EBX Bits 31 - 00: An unsigned integer which is the numerator of the TSC/"core crystal clock" ratio.\newline{}ECX Bits 31 - 00: An unsigned integer which is the nominal frequency of the core crystal clock in Hz.\newline{}EDX Bits 31 - 00: Reserved = 0.|
 ### Table 3-8.
 Information Returned by CPUID Instruction (Contd.)